palaeoware/repoconventions/README.md

 ### Case and variable names

 Variables and functions start with a lower-case letter.
 Each consecutive word in a variable's name starts with an uppercase letter (camelCase).
-The only exception to this rule are the constructors and destuctors of classes.
+The only exception to this rule are the constructors and destructors of classes.

 Variables are declared on a separate line, and avoid short/meaningless names.